lnfernux/lnfernux.github.io/_posts/2018-10-28-securingwindowsserver12.md

 * Improve stability by first testing, approving and/or blacklisting patches before the computers you support receive them
 * Control how and when approved updates are installed in your enviroment

+[This](https://docs.microsoft.com/en-us/windows-server/administration/windows-server-update-services/get-started/windows-server-update-services-wsus) TechNet-guide is great for getting started, and goes into the technical stuff that I don't hit on.

 #### Installing WSUS